 China is the world’s greatest villain when it comes to smuggled ivory, many wealthy Chinese buy ivory made Buddhist symbols.
-To show their respect to Buddha they prefer ivory as the most precious material, more precious that gold since Ivory honors God.
+To show their respect to Buddha they prefer ivory as the most precious material, more precious than gold since Ivory honours God.

 THE JAPAN EXPERIMENT

-After the global ivory ban of 1990’s some countries(Zimbabwe, Botswana, Namibia, Zambia, and Malawi) decided not to follow it because “..their elephant populations were healthy enough to support trade”
+After the global ivory ban of the 1990s some countries(Zimbabwe, Botswana, Namibia, Zambia, and Malawi) decided not to follow it because “..their elephant populations were healthy enough to support trade”

 CITES agreed and authorized an experimental sale by those three countries to a single purchaser, the country of Japan.
 CITES by this experiment wanted to see if this sale increased elephant poaching and ivory smuggling numbers.

 Counting dead elephants was already a difficult task due to its nature, so CITES didn’t have a historical report for dead elephants in order to compare them with any future reports past the experiment.
 That made the experiment controversial for a lot of people and participants.